avs-abhishek123/Machine-Learning/ML/ml_metrics/README.md

 - when your problem is about sorting/prioritizing the most relevant observations and you care equally about positive and negative classes.
 - It can be a good addition to ROC AUC score which measures ranking/sorting performance of your model.

+## Balanced Accuracy

+Balanced Accuracy is used in both binary and multi-class classification.
+It's the arithmetic mean of sensitivity and specificity, its use case is when dealing with imbalanced data, i.e. when one of the target classes appears a lot more than the other.